zznabil/ColorTracker/README.md

-# Color Tracking Algo for Single Player Games in Development - V3.4.1
+# Color Tracking Algo for Single Player Games in Development - V3.4.2 (SINGULARITY)

 A high-performance, modular color tracking and mouse automation tool optimized for responsiveness and stealth.